Taxiway

-Most airports do not have a specific speed limit for taxiing (though some do).
-There is a general rule on safe speed based on obstacles.
+Most airports do not have a specific speed limit for taxiways (though some do).
+There is a general rule on safe taxiing speed based on obstacles.
 Operators and aircraft manufacturers might have limits.
-Typical taxi speeds are 20–30 kn.
+Typical taxiing speeds are 20–30 kn.

 High-speed exit

 Busy airports typically construct high-speed or rapid-exit taxiways to allow aircraft to leave the runway at higher speeds.
-This allows the aircraft to vacate the runway quicker, permitting another to land or take off in a shorter interval of time.
+This allows the aircraft to vacate the runway more quickly, permitting another to land or take off in a shorter interval of time.
 This is accomplished by reducing the angle the exiting taxiway intercepts the runway at to 30 degrees, instead of 90 degrees, thus increasing the speed at which the aircraft can exit the runway onto the taxiway.